Olympic Organizers Face Blowback Over How They Handled High Winds

 And finally — if safety, intersport anxieties and an even playing field weren't enough — there were criticisms over the limitation the weather put on a still-developing sport.

-Rachel Axon, writing for USA Today sports, notes that women's snowboarding has "progressed dramatically since it made its debut in Sochi. ...
+Rachel Axon, writing for USA Today sports, notes that the slopestyle of women's snowboarding has "progressed dramatically since it made its debut in Sochi. ...
 Not that anyone would know that from watching the Olympic slopestyle final on Monday."

 Instead of pushing boundaries, the competitors were fighting to stay upright — and choosing smaller tricks that they had a better chance of landing in the wind.